 We asked the firm to look at popular webpages for hospitals featured on U.S. News & World Report’s latest Honor Roll.
 For each hospital, we wanted average word counts for the most popular pages overall.
 We also wanted averages for the most viewed pages for 2 common specialties — cancer and cardiology.

-Let’s get to it: what’s the best webpage length for your healthcare site?
+Let’s get to it: what’s the best SEO content length for your healthcare site?

 After estimating page views — businesses typically keep exact data secured within their Google Analytics — MarketMuse calculated the averages: